Darwish-md/State-Exam-2023/Topic-11.md

         The final sorted array is [1, 3, 5, 6, 9].
 ```

+### The minimal number of necessary comparisons in Quick sort:
+- This depends on the pivot selection strategy and the order of the input elements.
+In the average case, Quick sort requires O(n log n) comparisons, where "n" is the number of elements in the input array.
+However, in the best case scenario, Quick sort can achieve a minimal number of necessary comparisons.

+- Best Case Scenario:
+The best case scenario in Quick sort occurs when the chosen pivot element is always the median element of the partitioned subarray.
+In this case, each partition splits the array into two nearly equal halves.
+As a result, the algorithm achieves the best possible time complexity of O(n log n) with the minimal number of comparisons.

 4. ***Radix Sort:***
   - Radix sort is a non-comparative sorting algorithm that sorts integers by grouping them based on each digit's value.
   - It sorts the numbers digit by digit from the least significant digit (LSD) to the most significant digit (MSD).